For reps who might have only sold traditional print advertising or even newsletter advertising, programmatic ad sales can seem daunting.

 Programmatic advertising, at its most basic, provides a variety of ways to automate the proactive efforts mentioned above.
 With that automation, opportunities abound to provide advertisers, publishers, and audiences only those quality ads that make sense.
 And with that quality comes ample opportunity for all to profit.

-With that inspiration, we present a glossary of programmatic ads terminology to help your ad sales reps get familiar with the terms and concepts that they will have to understand to sell programmatic ads.
+With that inspiration, we present a glossary of programmatic ads terminology to help your ad sales reps get familiar with the terms and concepts that they will have to understand in order to know how to sell programmatic advertising.

 The Programmatic Advertising Glossary